 It was a strain to hold all three lenses at once as part of a single spell, but not beyond her capabilities.

-She could spare little attention from the casting, and set her thoughts aside to sketced out what she saw as quickly as possible, trying to get through the most difficult part of the assignment before moving on to the bacteria, but before she could do so, a looming presence beside her table, wafting off heat, made her look up from the spell.
+She could spare little attention from the casting, though, and set her thoughts aside to sketch out what she saw as quickly as possible, trying to get through the most difficult part of the assignment before moving on to the cell slides, but before she could do so, a looming presence beside her table, wafting off heat, made her look up from the spell.

 “May I?”
 Professor Gnorrish asked, gesturing to the ocular lens.

 Holding the magic in a vice grip, Sebastien nodded, stepping back.

 Gnorrish made some interested, excited humming noises as he looked through the lens, then to the sketches she had made, and finally examined her spell array in greater detail.
 Finally, he straightened, and Sebastien released the magic with a small wince of mental fatigue.

 “Fantastic!” he said, his voice less booming than normal in consideration of the other students who were busy casting and who might make a mistake if they were suddenly startled.
 “You have a strong understanding, which has led to strong spellcasting, and Will that shows both force, stability, and clarity.
 This is one of the best attempts of this exercise by a first term student that I have seen in the last ten years.
 Come by my desk at the end of class to pick up your contribution points.”
 Gnorrish spun around and lumbered off on a slow round through the classroom, occasionally stopping to give praise or helpful tips to other students.